bihealth/rodeos/docs/source/use_case_facility.rst

 Use Metalnx to:

-- create an output collection in the project collection, e.g., named like the flow cell
+- create an output collection in the project collection, e.g., named like the flowcell
 - go to the folder with the digestiflow demux results
 - mark the files and/or folders to move
 - move them into the output directory